 Let us now restore the Configure Windows Server Essentials wizard from the Taskbar or Server Manager under Notifications, and click Configure on the Configure Windows Server Essentials page.

 This should take a few minutes.
 Click Close on the Results page after the configuration is complete.

 Change the scope options on the DHCP server on the existing domain to point to the new Windows Server 2012 R2 Essentials as the DNS server.

 Follow up by demoting the source server.
 The shortest way to accomplish this is to run the command Uninstall-ADDSDomainController on an elevated PowerShell window on the source server.

 Please note that this process reboots the server automatically to complete the operation.
 After the source server reboots, you may remove the Active Directory Domain Services role from the Server Manager on the source server.

 You are now ready to use your new Windows Server 2012 R2 Essentials.
-You may now proceed to add client PCs using the connect wizard so that it shows up in the DEVICES tab of the Windows Server Essentials Dashboard, set up Anywhere Access etc. and other Essentials features as per your requirement.
+You may now proceed to add client PCs using the connect wizard so that it shows up in the DEVICES tab of the Windows Server Essentials Dashboard, set up Remote Web Access etc. and other Essentials features as per your requirement.

 hej folKens ha det fjong